-We have audited the Financial Report of the Australian Ethical Emerging Companies Fund (the Scheme).
+We have audited the Financial Report of Australian Ethical High Conviction Fund (the Scheme).

-In our opinion, the accompanying Financial Report of the Scheme is in accordance with the Corporations Act 2001, including
+In our opinion, the accompanying Financial Report of the Scheme is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Scheme's financial position as at 30 June 2021, and of its financial performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- giving a true and fair view of the Scheme's financial position as at 30 June 2022 and of its financial performance for the period since date of registration, being 3 September 2021 to 30 June 2022; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.

-The Financial Report comprises
+The Financial Report comprises:

-- Statement of financial position as at 30 June 2021; - Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; and - Directors' Declaration.
+- Statement of financial position as at 30 June 2022; - Statement of profit or loss and other comprehensive income Statement of changes in equity, and Statement of cash flows for the period since date of registration, being 3 September 2021 to 30 June 2022; - Notes including a summary of significant accounting policies; and - Directors' Declaration.